Cartagena de Indías is not for the faint of heart. It’s a bustling city with an intense energy that can be hard to get used to during your stay.

 If you’re on a tight budget, 2 nights will be more than enough to stroll among the colonial buildings and Cartagena street art.

 Travelers with a larger budget should love the city.
 In this case, I recommend staying 4 nights; 1 night in Cartagena, 2 nights on Isla Grande, and another night in Cartagena.

 The summer season of Cartagena is from December to April, coinciding with its tourist season.
 Visiting outside this time frame will bring occasional rain and higher humidity.

 Hostels in Cartagena with air conditioning and an outdoor swimming pool should be on your list.

 There are many questions that travelers have when considering a trip to Cartagena.
 Here are some of the most common ones that we get asked.

 Out of all the hostels listed above, the Zion Beach House is likely the best option for solo travelers.
 People seem to love the chill-out vibe present in this hostel.
 Another great option would be El Viajero, as the hostel organizes many events.

 From experience, we can say that the best party hostels to stay at in Cartagena are the Republica Hostel, Selina, and the Viajero Cartagena Hostel.
 They offer late-night entertainment, bars, and great music.

 How Safe Is Cartagena, Colombia For Tourists

 All the districts mentioned in this article are safe to visit during the day but beware of pickpocketing and snatching.
-While many hostels have security measures in place, it is preferable to travel in a group or with another person when exploring the town late at night.
+While many hostels have security measures in place, traveling in a group or with another person is preferable when exploring the town late at night.
 Additionally, you will likely be approached by individuals selling drugs.